Universal R-matrix and functional relations: Objects defined by the universal -matrix Objects defined by the universal R-matrix

 where the mapping $\rho_\zeta$ is defined by the relation similar to (\ref{varphizeta}).
 It is clear that $\calL_\rho(\zeta)$ is an element of $\End(W) \otimes A_-$.

-In spite of the fact that the definition of the universal $L$-operator is very similar to the definition of the universal monodromy matrix, we could not obtain for the universal $L$-matrix all relations satisfied by the universal monodromy matrix.
+In spite of the fact that the definition of the universal $L$-operator is very similar to the definition of the universal monodromy operator, we could not obtain for the universal $L$-operator all relations satisfied by the universal monodromy operator.
 This is due to the fact that, to obtain such relations, we should have a representation of the whole algebra $A$.
 Moreover, in all known interesting cases $\rho$ is an infinite-dimensional representation, so we cannot introduce the corresponding matrices.

 In fact, to come to functional relations, one should choose representations $\rho$, defining $Q$-operators, to be related to representations $\varphi$, used to define the monodromy operators and the corresponding transfer operators.
 Presently, we do not have full understanding of how to do it.
 It seems that representations $\rho$ should be obtained from representations $\varphi$ via some limiting procedure, see \cite{BazHibKho02, HerJim11} and the discussion in section~\ref{s:elo}.